storybookjs/marko/docs/api/addons.md

 }
 ```

-Now restart/rebuild storybook and your addon should appear in the addons panel.
+Now restart/rebuild Storybook and your addon should appear in the addons panel.
 Furthermore, as you navigate between stories, the parameter displayed should update accordingly.

 #### Next steps